pri123yam/pri123yam/README.md

-Hi, I am Priyam Guha
+Hi, I am Priyam Guha.

-I am interested in things that can bring change in our everyday Lives with the help of technology I’m currently learning Javascript, Artificial Intelligence I’m looking to collaborate on AI, Image Processing Topics Mail me at priyamguha@gmail.com to reach out to me!
+I am interested in things that can bring change in our everyday Lives with the help of technology.

+I’m currently learning Javascript, Artificial Intelligence.

+I’m looking to collaborate on AI, Image Processing Topics.

+Mail me at priyamguha@gmail.com to reach out to me!

 <!---